There are laws surrounding the use and sale of tobacco, as well as, where and when smoking is permitted.

 At the Council we play an important role in protecting the health of the community through actions such as enforcement of the Tobacco Act 1987.

 This Act is a key piece of Victorian legislation that regulates tobacco products and smoking offences, which has undergone a number of changes to provide tougher controls on tobacco display, advertising and sales, as well as the places where smoking can occur.

-Further changes were implemented from 1 August 2017 to ban smoking in all outdoor dining areas and at all outdoor public events.
+Further changes were implemented in 2017 to ban smoking in all outdoor dining areas and at all outdoor public events.

 E-cigarettes and shisha tobacco are now also regulated like other tobacco products.